What we know: The number of foreigners killed, missing, abducted in Israel

 Dozens of foreigners have been reported killed, missing or taken hostage following the surprise attack on Israel by Hamas fighters over the weekend.

-More than 900 people have been killed in Israel and almost 700 killed in retaliatory attacks on Gaza by Israeli forces so far.
+More than 900 people have been killed in Israel and over 700 killed in retaliatory attacks on Gaza by Israeli forces so far.

 Keep readinglist of 4 items